-...in accordance with the requirements of the Law, the procuring entity may reject an abnormally low tender bid if the participant provided a justification for the price or cost specified in it, but the procuring entity considers such justification improper, indicating in the system the grounds for such rejection...14.
+...in accordance with the requirements of the Law, the procuring entity may reject an abnormally low tender bid if the participant provided a justification for the price or cost specified in it, but the procuring entity considers such justification improper, indicating in the system the grounds for such rejection....

-Article 31, part 1, clause 1, paragraph 7 of the Law: bit.ly/2EmiGZe bit.ly/3hD62Dm
+13. Article 31, part 1, clause 1, paragraph 7 of the Law: bit.ly/2EmiGZe

 In practice, there are indeed cases when procuring entities reject tender bids due to "the improper nature of justifications."
-15 For more information, see Section 3.
+For more information, see Section 3.
 Ukrainian experience of the ALP.

 Secondly, there are no specific requirements not only for the participants' justifications and criteria for evaluating their appropriateness, but also for the procuring entities' evaluation of these justifications.
-In accordance with the Law, a procuring entity, in case of rejection of a participant, must point out their arguments 16, indicating the provisions of the Law 17.
-However, sometimes procuring entities can reject a participant's bid on the basis of ALP, only indicating the lack of specifics18, their doubts 19 about the arguments, or without explanation at all 20.
+In accordance with the Law, a procuring entity, in case of rejection of a participant, must point out their arguments , indicating the provisions of the Law .
+However, sometimes procuring entities can reject a participant's bid on the basis of ALP, only indicating the lack of specifics , their doubts about the arguments, or without explanation at all .
 That is, judgments can be subjective, and deviations from a logical point of view are logically groundless.
 For more information, see Section 3.
 Ukrainian experience of the ALP.